PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 - Explain our current recommended process for building OpenFOAM containers
 keypoints:
 - Take it easy, be patient
-- Use existing `Dockerfile` examples and available guides to define your own recipe
+- Use existing definition files examples and available guides to define the right installation recipe
-- We recommend to use Docker first for the recipe
-- and then convert the image to Singularity
-- Once you have the Singularity image, you can copy the file to your preferred location in `/group`
+- Main difference in the standard OpenFOAM installation settings are:
+    - Avoiding the installation of OpenMPI
+    - Settings in `prefs.sh` for using `WM_MPLIB=SYSTEMMPI` (MPICH in this case)
+    - Settings in `bashrc` for defining the new location for installation
+    - Settings in `bashrc` for defining `WM_PROJECT_USER_DIR`
 ---

 ## Meaning of icons and colours (just for the context of this tutorial)